BittyTax/BittyTax/README.md

 The transaction types (`Gift-Spouse`, `Charity-Sent` and `Lost`) are not included within these pools because of their special handling.

+NFTs are not pooled or matched as per the [HMRC guidance on pooling](https://www.gov.uk/hmrc-internal-manuals/cryptoassets-manual/crypto22200):

+> Non-Fungible Tokens (NFTs) are separately identifiable and so are not pooled and no matching rules are applied.

 Pooled transactions are indicated by a transaction count at the end.
 The transactions contained within the pool are then indented below it, and shown with brackets.

 ```console